muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 ---

-## 3. What is now considered frozen at bridge level
+## 3. What is now considered frozen at bridge level 📌

 The following can now be treated as frozen at the current bridge version boundary.

 ### 3.1 Frozen bridge fact

-The atlas already has a first formal bridge beyond narrow AI-only troubleshooting.
+The Atlas already has a first formal bridge beyond narrow AI-only troubleshooting.

 This is now stable enough to say directly.